Victoria-Hodder/modelProject/README.md

 ## Testing

-This app is not yet tested.
+This app has some tests which could be added to.

 ## Documentation